LinkScapeOfficial/LinkDown/README.md

 ## Description

-This software is a integration of yt-dlp, ffmpeg, and python with automatic configuration, including a easy-to-use browser add-on, discarding the sophisticated steps for users.
+This software is a integration of `yt-dlp`, `ffmpeg`, and python with automatic configuration, including a easy-to-use browser add-on, discarding the sophisticated steps for users.

 ## Development